 The statistical significance of the reduction in variability can be assessed for each grower by testing the hypothesis that the simulated variance for the ith contract grower equals the variance of the observed series.
 As the simulated and observed series are correlated, Knoeber and Thurman derive a Wald statistic that takes this correlation into account.
-The statistic is where for the ith producer, s_i^2 and σ_i^2 are the sample variances of the simulated and actual series, ρ_i^2 is the covariance between the two series and n is the number of production cycles.
+The statistic is where for the ith producer, $s_i^2$ and $\sigma_i^2$ are the sample variances of the simulated and actual series, $\rho_i^2$ is the covariance between the two series and n is the number of production cycles.
 Under the null hypothesis that the variances of the two series are identical, the Wald statistic is asymptotically standard normal.

-$$T_i = (s_i^2 - \sigma_i^2)/[(2/n)(s_i^4 + \sigma_i^4 - 2\rho_i^2)]^{1/2}$$
+$$T_i = (s_i^2 - \sigma_i^2) / [(2/n)(s_i^4 + \sigma_i^4 - 2\rho_i^2)]^{1/2}$$ alternative for all growers at the 10% significant level.
+The reason that the differences are not statistically valid at the 5% level for some growers is because of the small number of production cycles as a result of which the differences in variability are estimated imprecisely.

 The median value of the Wald ratio is 1.69, which means that for 50% of contract growers the null of no difference in variability is rejected in favor of the one-sided alternative that the variability is greater in the simulated series at the 5% significance level.
 The smallest Wald ratio is 1.41.
-Hence the null is rejected in favor of the alternative for all growers at the 10% significant level.
-The reason that the differences are not statistically valid at the 5% level for some growers is because of the very small number of production cycles as a result of which the differences in variability are estimated imprecisely.
+Hence the null is rejected in favor of the

-The risk reduction from contracting can also be assessed by testing the null hypothesis that the median value of σ_i and s_i are equal.
+The risk reduction from contracting can also be assessed by testing the null hypothesis that the median value of $\sigma_i$ and $s_i$ are equal.
 This can be done by making use of nonparametric tests for difference in medians using paired data.
 The paired data in this instance involves the observed and simulated standard deviations for each grower.
 The sign test considers the number of times the difference between the simulated and observed standard deviations is positive.
 The null is rejected if the number of differences of one sign is too large or too small (Gibbons and Chakraborti, 1992).
-In our case, the difference between the simulated and observed standard deviations is positive for each grower.
+In our case, the difference between the simulated and observed standard deviations is positive standard deviations is positive for each grower.
 Hence the null is rejected in favor of the alternative hypothesis that the median difference is positive.